philmatu/aws-elb-awstats/README.md

 on worker image, you can do crontab -e and add "@reboot /bin/sleep 60 ; /usr/bin/nohup /bin/sh /root/aws-elb-awstats/worker.sh  > /root/aws-elb-awstats/log.txt 2>&1 &"

-For cron static pages on huge sites, you need to mkdir /var/www/html/cache and use apache files in elb directory
+For cron static pages on huge sites, you need to mkdir /var/www/html/cache and use apache files in elb directory Direct.htm is included, you'll also need to change awstats.conf for apache with this line instead of what's in the copied file (above):
+RedirectMatch ^/awstats/awstats.pl?(.*)$ http://stats.mtabuscis.net/direct.html$1

 IAM Policy:
 Add EC2 Full Access and the following custom policy for s3/sqs